ton-community/ton-docs/docs/v3/concepts/dive-into-ton/ton-blockchain/cells-as-data-storage.md

 Everything in TON is stored in cells.
 A cell is a data structure containing:

-- up to **1023 bits**  of data (not bytes!)
+- up to **1023 bits**  of data
 - up to **4 references** to other cells

-Bits and references are not intermixed (they are stored separately).
+Bits and references aren't intermixed they're stored separately.
 Circular references are forbidden: for any cell, none of its descendant cells can have this original cell as a reference.

 Thus, all cells constitute a directed acyclic graph (DAG).
-Here is a good picture to illustrate:
+Here's a good picture to illustrate:

 <br></br>
 <ThemedImage